 Yet now imagine something even more horrifying.
 With no sudden warning, people around you start falling ill.
 Soon, many of the sick begin to die.
 The government is baffled and helpless.
 Panic drifts through the air.
 What do you do?
 What can you do?

-Well, in the case of biological terrorism, you’re confronted not just with actual death but also with the continuing threat of mysterious death on a large, public scale.
-Such a threat will trigger the deepest, ugliest, and most fearful aspects of your psyche.
+Well, in the case of biological terrorism, as with the corona virus (COVID-19) you’re confronted not just with actual death but also with the continuing threat of mysterious death on a large, public scale.
+Such a threat will trigger the deepest, ugliest, and most fearful aspects of your psyche, and it will draw out the most ugly aspects of public hysteria and panic.

-And, in the same way, scattered bombings in subways, trains, busses, markets, and hotels pierce deeply into the same fears.
+And, in the same way, shootings and bombings in schools, subways, trains, buses, markets, and hotels pierce deeply into the same fears.

 No government is prepared for the mental health consequences of this sort of threat.
 And no government ever will be.